 It is becoming more common practice for Councils to request any party proposing construction works to have dilapidation inspections carried out on adjoining or nearby properties and public assets.
 Proposed projects can include construction, renovation or development of a commercial property or you may be undertaking a civil works program.

 The reason behind this is because construction work, be it vibrations from demolition, excavation, heavy truck traffic or general building works can potentially affect the condition of neighbouring infrastructure.
 Damage can occur to surrounding buildings and associated assets such as structural walls, retaining walls, fences, driveways, garages, footpaths, kerbing and roads.

-Dilapidation inspections are carried out prior to any works commencing to independently detail the current condition and all pre-existing defects on the relevant infrastructure that has the potential to be damaged during the construction works.
+Dilapidation inspections in and around Adelaide are carried out prior to any works commencing to independently detail the current condition and all pre-existing defects on the relevant infrastructure that has the potential to be damaged during the construction works.

 Dilapidation reports greatly assist land owners and contractors who are performing construction works from fraudulent claims and compensation for, what were, pre-existing defects.

 Houspect is available to carry out dilapidation inspections providing professional and expert reports for commercial companies in South Australia.